nSedrickm/nsedrickm/README.md

 - 📫 How to reach me **nsedrick101@gmail.com**

 - ⚡ Fun fact **In 2017 I went to university to learn hardware maintenance and found coding along the way.
-Were here now 😀**
+We're here now 😀**

 ## Bag of tricks